No Dig.

 Some things you will find if you start with No Dig, you will:

-Still get weeds, but a lot less and it will be easier to keep on top of them.
+Still get weeds, but a lot less of them and it will be easier manage them

-Be thankful to the Maintenance Team for providing free woodchip for your paths
+Be thankful for the Maintenance Team, providing free wood chip for your paths.

-Start trying to create as much compost as you can.
+Start trying to create as much home made compost as you can (try the Belgian Method for a quicker result).